 My research asks why multiracial democracy has proven so difficult to achieve and how those on the margins respond politically.
-One line of work examines the American political system itself, arguing that racial exclusion is not a defect in its democratic design but the foundation of it.
+One line of work examines the American political system itself, arguing that racial exclusion is not a defect in its democratic design but one of its constitutive features.
 A second turns to the people navigating that system, investigating how Latinos make political choices under conditions of persistent exclusion.
-Both inquiries have required building new computational tools, and those methodological innovations now constitute independent contributions to the discipline.
+Both inquiries have required building new computational tools, and those methodological innovations now constitute a third, independent line of contribution to the discipline.

 The System: Democratic Exclusion by Design